shaad82663/id-generator/README.md

 - Navigate to the project folder by running following command in terminal:
 `cd id-generator/`

-- Now run the following command to install the node.js libraries `npm install`
+- Run the following command to install the node.js packages `npm install`

-- Now run the server by running following command:
+- Run the server by running following command:
 `node index.js`

 - The ouput in the termnal will be :
 >Running server over loalhost:3000

-- Now open browser and tpye following url in URL tab `http://localhost:3000/`
+- Now open browser and type following url in URL tab `http://localhost:3000/`

 -Now you can interact with web page according to UI.